Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Results

 We also simulated several point mutations at Asn348 in the hTfR1.
-Asn348Lys is reported in the literature to cause reduced infectivity \textit{in vivo} \citep{Rad2008,Abraham2010}.
-Further, in the crystal structure two residues on the MACVGP and at least three on hTfR1 are involved in a fairly extensive hydrogen-bonding network.
-Initially we tested the alanine mutation which resulted in a slightly higher but not statistically significant difference from WT (Table 4).
-In addition, the Asn348Lys mutation, known to have a phenotypic effect, showed no significant difference from WT; similarly, Asn348Trp was not significantly different from WT.
-On the other hand, there was a detectable difference between Asn348Ala and Asn348Lys (Table 2 and Table 3), with Asn348Lys being a weaker binder; also, Asn348Trp showed nearly identical results to Asn348Lys.
-It seems, in contrast to Tyr211, the critical difference at position 348 in hTfR1 is caused by size exclusion rather than by the destruction of a hydrogen-bonding network; this can be deduced by noting that Asn348Trp and Asn348Lys produce nearly identical affinity changes (Table 4).
-To check the consistency of our results, we hypothesized the combination of Tyr211Ala and Asn348Trp, being chemically disconnected in two different hydrogen bonding networks, would lead to a synergistic loss-of-binding.
-As expected, the double mutant was the weakest binding mutant tested ($ p < 10^{-6} $) (Table 2 and Table 3) in this study.
+As discussed above, the alanine mutation at this site showed no significant difference in maximum applied force or AUC from WT (Tables~\ref{tab:MAF_p} and~\ref{tab:AUC_p}).
+In addition, neither the Asn348Lys nor the Asn348Trp mutation showed a significant difference from WT.
+For both of these mutations, however, mean maximum applied force and mean AUC was lower than for WT (See Table~\ref{tab:summary_statistics}).
+On the other hand, there was a detectable difference between Asn348Ala and Asn348Lys (Tables~\ref{tab:MAF_p} and~\ref{tab:AUC_p}), with Asn348Lys being a weaker binder.
+Moreover, Asn348Trp showed nearly identical results to Asn348Lys.
+The mutations to large amino acids (Asn348Trp and Asn348Lys) produced nearly identical affinity changes, whereas the mutations to amino acids not capable of hydrogen bonding (Asn348Ala and Asn348Trp) produced significantly different affinity changes (Table~\ref{tab:MAF_pairwise}).
+To check the consistency of our results, we hypothesized that the combination of Tyr211Ala and Asn348Trp, being chemically disconnected in two different hydrogen-bonding networks, would lead to a synergistic loss-of-binding.
+As expected, the double mutant was the weakest binding mutant tested ($ p < 10^{-6} $, Tables~\ref{tab:MAF_p} and~\ref{tab:AUC_p}) in this study.
+Further, according to maximum applied force (but not AUC), the combination of Tyr211Ala and Asn348Trp also showed significantly weaker binding than Tyr211Ala by itself (Tables~\ref{tab:MAF_p} and~\ref{tab:AUC_p}).
+We suspect that the effect of Asn348Trp alone is near the limit of detection using our method.
+A larger number of replicates would possibly have resolved affinity differences between Asn348Trp and WT or other mutants more consistently.

-Last, we tested a single mutation in the MACVGP, vArg111Ala.
-It has previously been reported that vArg111Ala causes a loss-of-infection during in vitro infectivity assays \citep{Rad20112}.
-While the data shows a lower maximum force and total energy, none of our test statistics showed a significant difference between WT and Arg211Ala (Table 2 and Table 3).
-However, in combination with Tyr211Ala, vArg111Ala in the MACVGP appeared capable of suppressing the loss-of-binding caused by Tyr211Ala.
-Although unexpected, this result may not be so surprising since we were replacing a hydrogen bonding network with a hydrophobic interface.